NeerCodes/DevOps/README.md

 # DevOps
-This a 90 days DevOps learning mail where everything about DevOps will be found in a sequential manner, useful for freshers, experienced and even non-IT guys planning to switch to IT via DevOps.
+This is a 90-day DevOps learning mail where everything about DevOps will be found sequentially, useful for freshers, experienced, and even non-IT guys planning to switch to IT via DevOps.

+## All about Networking required for DevOps